eliboa/NxNandManager/README.md

 ## Supported file format

 It should be noted that the program does not check the file extension to detect if a file is supported or not.
 It'll look for specific signature inside binary data (magic number) when possible.
-If the file is fully encrypted, the program will detect the format by inspecting the filename  (without extension) and the file size.
+If the file is fully encrypted, the program will detect the type by inspecting the filename  (without extension) and the file size.
 Therefore, a single partition file (encrypted) should be named after the partition name ("SAFE.bin", "SAFE.enc" or "SAFE.whatever" will work, "SAFE_01.bin" will not).

 ## Supported drives